Alex Cardillo

 Alex Cardillo (born January 15, 1997) is an Irish-Canadian former actor.
 He played Mark Verrity, Penelope Verrity's (Michelle Forbes) son in the second season of the TV drama Durham County and Frost in the Canadian action film I Declare War.

 Personal life

-Cardillo was born in Dublin, Ireland but was raised in Kenya, East Africa to an Irish mother and British father.
+Cardillo was born in Dublin, Ireland to an Irish mother and British father.

+He was raised in Kenya.
 He currently resides in Ottawa, Ontario, Canada.